 BACK PAIN & ADVANCED REMEDIAL MASSAGE

-Therapists use muscle energy techniques and specific release techniques to restore structure.
+Therapists use muscle energy techniques and specific release and mobilising techniques to restore structure.

 BACK PAIN & AROMATHERAPY